ariga/atlas/doc/md/cli/reference.md

 ```
 #### Flags
 ```
   -f, --file string          [/path/to/file] file containing the HCL schema.
   -u, --url string           URL to the database using the format:
                              [driver://username:password@address/dbname?param=value]
   -s, --schema strings       Set schema names.
       --dev-url string       URL for the dev database.
 Used to validate schemas and calculate diffs before running migration.
       --dry-run              Dry-run.
 Print SQL plan without prompting for execution.
       --auto-approve         Auto approve.
 Apply the schema changes without prompting for approval.
   -w, --web                  Open in a local Atlas UI.
       --addr string          used with -w, local address to bind the server to. (default ":5800") --verbose              enable verbose logging
-      --var strings      input variables
+      --var stringToString   input variables (default [])

 ```